10 Things You Should Never Say in a Job Interview, and One Thing You Should

 As a general rule, don’t bring your unhappiness in a previous job into an interview.
 How you were treated by your last boss is irrelevant, unless you want to open the door to a discussion of what you did to deserve that treatment from your boss.
 If you are asked why you are seeking a change in employment, it is more appropriate to form a response around a need for new challenges or a desire to move to a role that allowed you to make a more valuable contribution.

-See also: The DONT's of a Job Interview
+See also: 6 First Impression Mistakes to Avoid at a Job Interview

 6. Well, you know how they are. . .